Live stream the Kentucky Derby online

 But I will flesh all your possible choices out in more detail in a moment.

-Coverage of this year’s Kentucky Derby starts on NBC at 2:30 p.m. on May 5.
-The actual race begins at 6:46 p.m.
+Coverage of this year’s Kentucky Derby starts on NBC at 2:30 p.m.
+ET, May 4.
+The actual race is at 6:50 p.m.
 ET

 Can I stream the Kentucky Derby online?